 If your application is approved it will be transmitted to the Italian Representative.

-Italian Representative will contact you for further information about VISA and to arrange an appointment.
+Italian Representative will contact you for further information about Visa and to arrange an appointment.

-Among the required documents there is: “6) Original recent letter (not older than 1 month) of acceptance from University in Italy, specifying the type of course, number of weekly hours and dates”.
+Among the required documents there is: original recent letter (not older than 1 month) of acceptance from University in Italy, specifying the type of course, number of weekly hours and dates, request the letter well in advance (about 20 days) to [email protected] and proving the date of your appointment.

-you must check, at the Visa Office of the Embassy of Italy in the country where you currently reside and study, if you are exempted from a visa.
 It is recommended to have a written reply by e-mail from the Visa Office.
 In this case, upon arrival you will have to make the declaration of presence and you will not have to apply for a residence permit.

 If the Embassy/Consulate offers this service, also apply for the issue of an official Italian tax code (codice fiscale).

-Once in Italy all foreigners have to register with the Questura (Local Police) within 8 days of arrival.
+PERMIT OF RESIDENCE: once in Italy all foreigners have to register with the Questura (Local Police) within 8 days of arrival.

 For further details, please refer to the following paragraph (below) : NON EU STUDENTS - RESIDENCE PERMIT